Jesus Christ - a chronology of God on Earth

 - Yahweh (c.f.
 Lord)

 - Yeshua (יֵשׁוּעַ) / Yehoshua / [Personal family Hebrew name, meaning salvation, or Yahweh saves, and commonly translated as Jesus.
-Used througout Gnostic texts.]
+Used throughout Gnostic texts.]

-Note that the references to Jesus Christ as Yahweh are a misnomer, as that figure was a reference to an Old Testament god who was in fact a being of evil.
+Note that the reference to Jesus Christ as Yahweh is a misnomer, as that figure was a reference to an Old Testament god who presented as God but was, in fact, a being of evil and noted as alien.

-The variety of names in the above list point to the difficulty humans have in dealing with the concept of God, let alone God's temporary presence amongst them in the form of a man, but also, and most importantly, to the God nature of Jesus Christ as a part of the Blessed Trinity, i.e., three persons in one God.
+The variety of names in the above list points to the difficulty humans have encountered in dealing with the concept of God, let alone God's temporary presence amongst them in the form of a man.
+Also, and most importantly, dealing with the true nature of God in the form of Jesus Christ as an equal part of the Blessed Trinity, i.e., three persons in one God.
 Islam fails to understand or accept this distinction of a tripartite monotheistic Christian God.

 * 8 days after birth Jesus is circumcised, as per custom.